Perenz/TapoiMaps/Description.md

 I will focus on two of the most famous DBMS from the mentioned class: MongoDB and CouchDB.
 The two differs in several aspects, starting from the DB structure.
 CouchDB stores JSON format offering CRUD operations above them, MongoDB use a less strict structure allowing schema-free data storing in a binary format, so documents are not required to have a predefined structure so different documents in the collection can have different columns; a feature that fits perfectly for our system.
 While CouchDB achieves scalability through master-slave replication (The master perform the writes and then passes the updated information to the slaves which can perform read anytime) MongoDB does it horizontally supporting automatic sharding, distributing documents over servers and uses replication just for failover.
 MongoDB provides faster read speeds and it is the better choice for a rapidly growing database that could be our case because of the profiles' size so i would recommend it more than CouchDB.

 A third alternative would be that of adopting a graph database storing each profile and each category as a single node; references from an user for a specific topic could be represented using weighted edges.
 Scalability is usually great for these types of graphs and they are much more adequate to handle changing data with evolutionary pattern.
-On the contrary Relational and NoSQL DBMS are typically faster in performing the same operations on a large number of data.
+On the contrary, Relational and NoSQL DBMS are typically faster in performing the same operations on a large number of data.

 <hr><hr>